matutter/Masset2/README.md

 Session
 ============
-Achieved by a 512byte token generator, tokens are retrieved through cookies.
+| Achieved by a 512byte token generator
+| Client-side tokens are stored in cookies.
-This currently depends on socket.io to send cookies.
+| This currently depends on socket.io to send cookies.
 ```JavaScript
 db.sessions.create({ backup:"last", sessionData:null })
 ```